aerogear/keycloak-metrics-spi/README.md

 ```

 ##### keycloak_failed_login_attempts
-This counter counts every login performed by a standard user that fails, being the error described by the label **error**.
+This counter counts every login performed by a non-admin user that fails, being the error described by the label **error**.
 It also distinguishes logins by the identity provider used by means of the label **provider**.

 ```c
 # HELP keycloak_failed_login_attempts Total failed login attempts